-The survey and biobanking data collected are not considered to be of a sensitive nature.
+The survey data collected are not considered to be of a sensitive nature.
 Therefore, there are minimal risks expected for the participant.
-Concerning confidentiality, only consenting patients will write their name on the consent form, but this will not appear in any other registries/tally sheets, forms or diagnostic specimens associated with the survey or biobanking process.
+Concerning confidentiality, only consenting patients will write their name on the consent form, but this will not appear in any other registries/tally sheets, forms or diagnostic specimens associated with the survey process.
 Steps will be taken to ensure that each study participant's name is protected.
 There is no linkage between clinic registries (which contain personal information) and survey report forms.
-DBS/filter paper samples and other samples will be labelled using a survey ID only and consent for biobanking will be indicated directly on the DBS.
+DBS/filter paper samples and other samples will be labelled using a survey ID only.